-Digest is the winner of the 2015 Pulitzer Prize for Poetry, a nominee for the 2015 Hurston/Wright Legacy Award, the recipient of an honorable mention for the Foreword Reviews‘ 2014 INDIEFAB Book of the Year Award in Poetry, and was nominated for the 46th NAACP Image Award for Outstanding Literary Work in Poetry.
+Digest is the winner of the 2015 Pulitzer Prize for Poetry, an Editor’s Choice in Poetry for Shelf Unbound 2016, a nominee for the 2015 Hurston/Wright Legacy Award, the recipient of an honorable mention for the Foreword Reviews‘ 2014 INDIEFAB Book of the Year Award in Poetry, and was nominated for the 46th NAACP Image Award for Outstanding Literary Work in Poetry.
 Digest was selected by Lloyd Schwartz for The Artery’s (WBUR) “Fiction, Biography, Poetry And More — The Best Books Of 2015” list.

 From Epicurus to Sam Cooke, the Daily News to Roots, Digest draws from the present and the past to form an intellectual, American identity.
 In poems that forge their own styles and strategies, we experience dialogues between the written word and other art forms.
 Within this dialogue we hear Ben Jonson, we meet police K-9s, and we find children negotiating a sense of the world through a father’s eyes and through their own.

 “Chalk Dust on the Air,”from Digest:

 Our hero explains what lines behave as waves also behave as particles depending upon the presence of observers, a market of admirers, etc. Think of sifted sands Tibetan monks spend months to whisk in minutes: their attack on nostalgia.
 Think of Milky Ways of water damage on the bedroom ceiling.
 The Apollo module

 Mom tried to clean expletives crayoned on the wall.

 Whorls beyond, imagine a can of Krylon ship-shaped

 the nosebleeds in the murk of heaven’s hood.
 The spray